frenkie/waverider/README.md

 as long as it exposes a certain API.
 You should be able to play a sound and provide the game with waveform data per second.

-I will document the way to this as soon as possible.
+I will document the way to do this as soon as possible.